UniPoll: A Unified Social Media Poll Generation Framework via Multi-Objective Optimization: Experimental Results

-For answer generation, the errors exhibit the following major types.
+For answer generation, the errors fall into the following types:

-\textbf{(i) Duplicated Choices.} We observed duplication in the generated answers in 9 out of 100 cases.
-Although the generated answers were correct and complete, the duplicated choices may lead to biased polling results in these cases.
-For this error, we can double-check and fix it in post-processing.
+\textbf{(i) Duplicated Choices.} In 9/100 cases, generated answers contained duplicates.
+Although correct and complete, such duplication may bias polling results.
+Post-processing steps could mitigate this error.

-\textbf{(ii) QA Inconsistency.} Although UniPoll has substantially mitigated the QA inconsistency problems compared to T5, it still has 8/100 errors in this type, meaning there is room for further improvement.
-The possible reason is the limited poll samples to learn question-answer consistency.
-Future work may employ data augmentation to scale up the data to further reduce the QA inconsistency.
+\textbf{(ii) QA Inconsistency.} Despite UniPoll’s improvements over T5, QA inconsistency persists in 8/100 cases, leaving room for further enhancement.
+This issue likely stems from the limited training data for question-answer consistency.
+Future work may employ data augmentation to expand training data and address this problem.

-\textbf{(iii) Information Insufficiency.} There are 2/100 error cases caused by insufficient information available in the short contexts.
-To verify this issue, we analyzed the errors for the UniPoll variants without training on comments, which made 10/100 such errors.
-This indicates that comments are helpful in enriching contexts.
-Future work may improve the models' common sense reasoning capabilities to further allow more effective context encoding or leverage external knowledge.